This post may contain affiliate links, which help keep this content free. (Full disclosure)

 So here’s how the best flourless chocolate cookie recipe came about.
 Traditional flourless chocolate cookies are a combination of powdered sugar, cocoa powder, egg whites, vanilla, and chocolate chips.
 I tested this combination with three different keto sweeteners and three different ratios.
 Unfortunately, it doesn’t work, probably because real powdered sugar also contains cornstarch.

 Instead, I added a bit of almond butter to the mix.
 Best.
 Idea.
 Ever.
 Just like the egg-and-almond-butter combo worked in my flourless waffles, it works beautifully in keto flourless chocolate almond butter cookies.
 It makes them soft and chewy… so good.
+If you need something a little extra beyond a cookie, these are quite similar to my chocolate protein muffins too.

 How To Make Flourless Chocolate Cookies